Start-Up Namibia: improving the country’s start-up ecosystem

 Overall term: 2019 to 2022

-In Namibia, preconditions for start-ups, setting up enterprises and upscaling a small business are inadequate.
-Support structures for start-ups are in their very early stages, albeit promising.
-Start-up Namibia thus aims to improve conditions for the establishment and growth of start-ups in selected regions in Namibia.
-Start-ups have the potential to drive the creation of new jobs in Namibia and can have a fundamental impact on overall economic productivity.
-Start-ups can also contribute to economic growth by spurring innovation and injecting competition.
-Therefore, a Start-up Incubation and Innovation Centre will be built in Windhoek with mobile outreach units to selected regions in Namibia.
+In Namibia, the current conditions for start-ups and for upscaling small businesses are inadequate.
+Support structures for start-ups are still in their very early stages, but do show promise for the future.
+Start-Up Namibia therefore aims to improve the conditions for the establishment and growth of start-ups in selected regions in Namibia.
+Start-ups can drive job creation in Namibia and positively impact overall economic productivity.
+They can also contribute to economic growth by spurring innovation and creating a competitive business environment.